spiral/docs/odm/oop.md

 ```

 #### How Inheritance Work
-Every time Compositor or Collection trying to create `Document` or `DocumentEntity` entity data will be passed to ODM component method `document`.
+Every time Compositor or Collection trying to create `Document` or `DocumentEntity` entity data passed to ODM component method `document`.
 Such method will analyze provided data, and, based on presented fields select specific class to be used as data representer.
-Such methodic automatically adds contrain to your code - no entity can be extended without adding unique fields into it's schema.
+Such methodic automatically adds constrain to your code - no entity can be extended without adding unique fields into it's schema.

 #### Logical Class Definition
 In some cases you might want to control which class being selected for data array manually.
-To do that you have to switch inheritance logic for your entity to LOGICAL_DEFINTIION, to do that simply declare constant DEFINITION.
+To do that you have to switch inheritance logic for your entity to `DEFINITION_LOGICAL` - declare constant `DEFINITION`.

 ```php
 class User extends Document